 For new travellers to Ireland the choice of cities and towns to explore can be overwhelming.
 There are endless options available to you and with limited time, it can be difficult to know where to choose.
+It took me my second visit to land in Wexford, Ireland.

 This is my second visit to Ireland and this time I chose to travel South.
 After spending a few days in Cork attending my friend’s wedding, I drove over to County Wexford for an experience by the sea.